Freight Density: How it Shapes Your Shipping Strategy

 Author: Natalie Kienzle

-We are going to take a comprehensive look at freight density and everything that’s involved in it for you to plan your shipping strategy.
+We are going to take a comprehensive look at freight density and everything that’s involved in it for LTL shipping.

 What is Freight Density?